 |Multiples parties can be able to subscribe and publish messages.||Designed mainly for point to point communication.|

-I hope this article would have definitely helped in understanding the basics of MQTT and Websockets and also the major differences between them.
-We also need to take into account what kind of devices we are dealing with and based on that we may have to go for options such as MQTT over web socket that makes use of both.
+I hope this article would have helped us understand the basics of MQTT and Websockets and the major differences between them.
+We also need to consider what kind of devices we are dealing with, and based on that; we may have to go for options such as MQTT over a web socket that uses both.